anshchawla521/b3603/README.md

 > Note : The 2023 driver for CH340 has issues so prefer using the 2014 driver as it works perfectly.

+## Error Codes

+- E000 -> AFR0 optionbyte not set in stvp

 ## ACKNOWLEDGMENT

 A very special thanks to Baruch as he was the original creator of this Firmware and did most of the work.

+## bugs

+- the afr flag is not able to be set from flag as the uart_flush_writes function never returns back.

+## changes

+- buttons working